Tim Lang (basketball)

-Timothy John Lang (born 9 November 1985) is an Australian professional basketball player for the Kilsyth Cobras of the NBL1 South.
+Timothy John Lang (born 9 November 1985) is an Australian former professional basketball player.
 He played three years of college basketball in the United States for the Stetson Hatters before playing the majority of his career in the South East Australian Basketball League (SEABL) and NBL1 South.
 He also had two stints in the National Basketball League (NBL) with the Melbourne Tigers and won a championship in Germany with Erdgas Ehingen/Urspringschule.

 Early life and career

 Lang was born in Melbourne, Victoria, where he attended Overnewton Anglican Community College.
 He also played for the Keilor Thunder in the Big V Division One between 2004 and 2006.

 On 1 June 2006, Lang signed a National Letter of Intent to play college basketball for Stetson University in the United States.

 College career

 Lang joined the Stetson Hatters men's basketball program for the 2006–07 season with sophomore eligibility.
 In 31 games, he made six starts and averaged 5.4 points and 3.5 rebounds in 19.2 minutes per game.
 He had a 20-point game during the season.

 As a junior in 2007–08, Lang appeared in all 32 games with 22 starts, averaging 4.3 points and 2.8 rebounds in 15.1 minutes per game.

 As a senior in 2008–09, Lang appeared in all 30 games with 27 starts, averaging 6.5 points and 5.2 rebounds in 21.6 minutes per game.
 He finished his three-year career at Stetson with a total of 81 blocked shots, placing him seventh all-time for the Hatters.